 Health - Preparations before you travel

-1. Before you travel make sure that you own a good medical insurance.
-If you plan to undertake 'adventurous activities' such as rafting, horse riding or paragliding, make sure that your policy covers all of the above.
-You may have to pay a small amount for this.
+1. Before you travel make sure that you hire a good medical insurance.
+If you plan to take 'adventurous or radical activities' such as rafting, horseback riding or paragliding, make sure that your policy covers all of the above.

-2. For advice on which immunizations you require we recommend that you try contacting a specialist travel clinic (at least 6 weeks prior yourtravel).
+2. For advice on which immunizations you require we recommend that you try contacting a specialist travel clinic (at least 6 weeks prior to your travel).

-Although not strictly necessary, you should consider the following vaccinations:
+Although it’s not strictly necessary, you should consider the following vaccinations:

 Yellow Fever (if going to the jungle)